Some fine walks amongst superb scenery!

-Follow the path of the Douro River as it meanders through an enchanting landscape of ever changing colour.
+Follow the path of the Douro River as it meanders through an enchanting landscape of ever changing colours.

 What does this mean?